 - We want to be honest: fixing our Supreme Court will not be easy.
 We need more Democrats to step up.
-Right now, we have a few champions -- including Sen. Ed Markey, Mondaire Jones and Jamaal Bowman -- but not nearly enough. - The good news is that if Democrats take control of Congress and the White House, they can fix the courts if they muster the resolve to do it.
-The only thing holding them back would be political will. - So we need 25,000 court reform advocates to pressure members of Congress to Reform SCOTUS. - If you are represented by a Democrat in the Senate or the House, then you can and should demand they support Court reform.
-Together, we have the power to push Democrats to do the right thing -- and we have the power to win.
+Right now, we have a few champions -- including Sen. Ed Markey, Mondaire Jones and Jamaal Bowman -- but not nearly enough. - The good news is that adding seats is incredibly straightforward.
+The next time Democrats control both houses of Congress, the only thing holding them back would be political will.
+That's where we come in. - We don't know when Democrats will next have a majority in the Senate, but whether that's coming in a few months or a few years, we need to have built a movement ready to push for the kind of big change we need.
+There's no time to waste. - We need 25,000 court reform advocates to build support for adding seats and ensure Democratic members of Congress understand the urgency. - If you are represented by a Democrat in the Senate or the House, then you can and should demand they support Court reform. - Call your Senators' offices at 202-224-3121 and demand that they support adding Supreme Court seats. - ° Use our tool to email your Representative and tell them why court reform matters to you. - We can't do this alone!
+We're forming Demand Justice chapters across the country to harness the power and energy needed to pass court reform on Capitol Hill.
+If you're ready to help build this movement, our Organizing Team wants to hear from you!
+Use this quick form so we can contact you. - Together, we have the power to push Democrats to do the right thing -- and we have the power to win.